rails/webpacker/README.md

 Webpacker makes it easy to use the JavaScript pre-processor and bundler [Webpack v5](https://webpack.js.org/) to manage application-like JavaScript in Rails.
-It can coexist with the asset pipeline, leaving Webpack responsible solely for app-like JavaScript, or it can be used exclusively, making it also responsible for images, fronts, and CSS as well.
+It can coexist with the asset pipeline, leaving Webpack responsible solely for app-like JavaScript, or it can be used exclusively, making it also responsible for images, fronts, and CSS.

 **NOTE:** The master branch now hosts the code for v6.x.x.
 Please refer to [5-x-stable](https://github.com/rails/webpacker/tree/5-x-stable) branch for 5.x documentation.